dinhomathias/Amc/Transition-guide-to-Version-13.0.md

 ## Python 3.5

-As Python 3.5 reaches/reached its end of life on ~2020-09-13, v13 drops support for Python 3.5.
+As Python 3.5 reached its end of life on 2020-09-05, v13 drops support for Python 3.5.
 More precisely, some Python 3.6+-only features are introduced, making PTB incompitable with Python 3.5 as of v13.

 ## `Message.default_quote`